aelbagory2023/web-client-pocket/src/connectors/snowplow/README.md

 An example of how/why we may update the schema we’re using: The initial version of the ui schema had a limited number of components; `button`, `dialog`, `menu`, `card`, `list`, and `screen`.
 This schema was updated to add additional components, including a `link` component.
 In order to be able to use this `link` component, we need to point to the updated schema; `1-0-2`.

 ### Events

+An event is the type of interaction we are capturing.
+Every request made to Snowplow is made from an event with attached entities.

 - `Pageview`: this event is fired every page view.
 Happens automatically in web-client whenever it detects a path change.